Morrison Spowart Wills and Probate department

-Morrison Spowart Solicitors offer easy to understand advice and, if you require it, home visits to take your instructions for a will and to have your completed will signed and can prepare a will for you at reasonable cost so that your wishes can be carried out – you need only contact us by phone or email as set out above.
+We offer easy to understand advice and, if you require it, home visits to take your instructions for a will and execute (sign) your completed will.

 ADMINISTRATION OF ESTATES

-In addition to the drafting of Wills Morrison Spowart solicitors offer a full probate service.
-When someone dies, there is usually a need to obtain a grant of probate in order that the assets can be realised, debts paid and the estate distributed according to the deceased’s instructions (if they have made a will or) according to the Intestacy Rules which set out how an estate is to be distributed if they have not.
+In addition to drafting wills, Morrison Spowart solicitors offer a full probate service.
+When someone dies, it is usually necessary to obtain a grant of probate in order that the assets can be realised, debts paid and the estate distributed according to the deceased’s instructions (if they have made a will) or according to the Intestacy Rules which set out how an estate is to be distributed if they have not.

 LASTING POWER OF ATTORNEY

-If you would like to speak to one of our specialist solicitors about any of the above please contact Owen Dignan on 0208 698 9200 or email email@example.com.
+If you would like to speak to one of our specialist solicitors about any of the above please contact us on 0208 698 9200 or email email@example.com.